72nd Primetime Emmy Awards: Ceremony information

 While Kimmel presented the ceremony from the Staples Center, no in-person festivities (such as a red carpet or audience) at the venue took place.
 Celebrity guests still made on-stage appearances, including Jennifer Aniston and Anthony Anderson.
 The broadcast used live feeds from each nominee, with television series being represented by one of their producers.
 A notable exception was Schitt's Creek, whose cast and crew appeared together from a viewing party in Toronto.
 To maintain a high-quality presentation, the use of video-conferencing was avoided, with producers sending "professional" cameras to each nominee's location, as well as an operator, if they so chose.
 Hudlin stated that they wanted to maintain a live broadcast, while Stewart argued that "we're not trying to make the Zoomies, we're trying to make the Emmys".
-Staples Center was chosen as the venue to ensure that appropriate social distancing could be practiced among crew members, and because it could support the infrastructure needed for the large number of remote feeds that would be used (estimated to be around 140).
+Staples Center was chosen as the venue to ensure that appropriate social distancing could be maintained among crew members, and because it could support the infrastructure needed for the large number of remote feeds that would be used (estimated to be around 140).

 A number of comedy gags acknowledged the pandemic and the format of the ceremony.
-Kimmel's opening monologue featured a laugh track and footage of audience reactions from past Emmy ceremonies.
-After using a clip that depicted Kimmel himself as an audience member, he revealed the empty arena, and seats with cardboard cut-outs of nominees (except for the real Jason Bateman, whom Kimmel told could stay if he promised to laugh at his jokes; Bateman left).
+Kimmel's opening monologue featured a laugh track and stock footage of audience reactions from past Emmy ceremonies.
+After culminating with a clip that paradoxically showed Kimmel himself as an audience member, he revealed the empty arena, and seats with cardboard cut-outs of nominees (except for the real Jason Bateman; Kimmel told him that he could stay if he promised to laugh at his jokes, but he declined and left).
 Kimmel was also seen disinfecting the envelope for Outstanding Lead Actress in a Comedy Series with Lysol spray; after Aniston commented that it was "a little extreme", Kimmel proceeded to throw it in a trash can and set it on fire instead.
 Some awards were delivered to winners via presenters in themed Hazmat suits designed to look like formalwear.